-Page 2 of 3

-HR: PT: AFJ 5381490018

-- (c) The Department of Correction through the wardens of each facility shall be responsible for classifying offenders in and out of the prison education program, providing dedicated facilities that accommodate the educational needs, and disciplining inmates who have displayed inappropriate behavior in the prison education program.
-The Department of Correction shall conduct security and background checks on all potential prison education personnel and notify the Department of Education as to the results of that security check. - (d) When the Department of Education shall make prison education programs available to inmates at a correctional facility, inmates at such facility who are eligible, in accordance with rules and regulations established under subsections (b) and (c) of this section, shall be required to enroll in and attend such courses. - (e) Inmates required to participate in compulsory programs of education as established under this section shall not be eligible for parole nor shall the Department of Correction apply for a modification of sentence until successfully obtaining a high school diploma or G.E.D. or a high school diploma of modified performance standards.
-Inmates refusing to participate in such programs shall be subject to such disciplinary measures as the Commissioner of Correction shall establish by regulation. - (f) As used in this subsection a State of Delaware high school diploma of modified performance standards means an inmate who has met the requirements of the inmate's Individualized Education Plan. - (f)(g) The Department of Education shall continue to provide funding through its discretionary federal special education funds for a portion of the education costs associated with prison inmates aged 18 to 21 years who qualify for special education. - (h) The Department of Education, with the consent of the State Board of Education, shall promulgate rules and regulations to implement this section.
+(c) The Department of Correction through the wardens of each facility shall be responsible for classifying offenders in and out of the prison education program, providing dedicated facilities that accommodate the educational needs, and disciplining inmates who have displayed inappropriate behavior in the prison education program.
+The Department of Correction shall conduct security and background checks on all potential prison education personnel and notify the Department of Education as to the results of that security check.

+(d) When the Department of Education shall make prison education programs available to inmates at a correctional facility, inmates at such facility who are eligible, in accordance with rules and regulations established under subsections subsection (b) and (c) of this section, shall be required to enroll in and attend such courses.

+(e) Inmates required who have been court ordered to participate in compulsory programs of education as established under this section shall not be eligible for parole nor shall the Department of Correction apply for a modification of sentence until the inmate has successfully obtaining obtained a high school diploma or G.E.D. or has been awarded a State of Delaware Diploma of Alternate Achievement Standards.
+Inmates refusing to participate in such programs shall be subject to such disciplinary measures as the Commissioner of Correction shall establish by regulation.

+(f) As used in this subsection, a State of Delaware Diploma of Alternate Achievement Standards shall be awarded to an inmate who has met the requirements of the inmate's Individualized Education Program but the inmate will not complete the high school graduation course credit requirements established by the State, district, or charter school for a

+74 regular State of Delaware High School Diploma.

+75 (f)(g) The Department of Education shall continue to provide funding through its discretionary federal special 76 education funds for a portion of the education costs associated with prison inmates aged 18 to 21 years who qualify for 77 special education.